 TAMC Fellowship

-A Community-Driven Collaboration for Language Access and Engagement
+A Partnership Advancing Language Inclusion and Community Engagement

 The TAMC Fellowship is a long-term partnership between the Middlebury Institute of International Studies (MIIS) and the Transportation Agency for Monterey County (TAMC).
-Through this collaboration, MIIS students, faculty, and staff work together on projects that promote language inclusion, community engagement, sustainability, and livability across Monterey County.
+Initiated by Professor Gabriel Guillén (MIIS) and Ariana Green (TAMC) in 2024, the fellowship supports collaborative projects that promote language inclusion, community engagement, sustainability, and livability across Monterey County.
+Through this innovative model, MIIS students, faculty, and staff work alongside local professionals to address real-world challenges.
+Read a news story about the creation of this fellowship.

 For Students